scottnonnenberg/blog/pages/posts/2016-05-17-from-tech-person-to-people-person.md

 ## Mental models for people

 Now is where we can shift into student mode again.
 We need to treat each person as a very complex system.

-The most complex system you've ever debugged.
-And you how did you debug it?
-You came up with mental models, tested those models with small experiments with the system, then modified your models based on the new data collected.
+Think of the most complex system you've ever debugged.
+How did you debug it?
+You came up with mental models, tested those models via small experiments with the system, then modified your models based on the new data collected.

 You confidently approach any software system with this plan in mind, right?
 Let's see if we can put a similar system in place for understanding people.